https://invisible-island.net/ncurses/

 --enable-bsdpad

 Recognize BSD-style prefix padding.
-Some ancient BSD programs (such as
+Some programs written using

 --enable-check-size